lubanskakinga/ibm-data-analyst-capstone-preject/README.md

 # Building a dashboard with IBM Cognos Analytics
-In this assignment, you will create some visualizations and add them to dashboards using IBM Cognos Analytics.

 ## Dataset Used in this Assignment
 The dataset you are going to use in this assignment comes from the following source: